Inpatient Long-Term Residential Substance Abuse Treatment

 Residents will begin developing a strong support network during their treatment stay.
 Each resident will be educated on recovery support systems and the importance of their involvement throughout their recovery process.
 Recovery Support Systems may include, but are not limited to, the following: Alcoholics Anonymous, Narcotics Anonymous, Cocaine Anonymous, Methamphetamine Anonymous, SMART Recovery, Recovery Dharma, Co-dependents Anonymous, Refuge Recovery, etc.

-Daystar operates two recovery houses located in Harrisburg with a capacity for 10 individuals (5 per house).
-Daystar’s recovery houses are closely monitored by Daystar staff.
-Our recovery houses provide a safe transition into the community for graduates of Daystar’s inpatient treatment program.
+Daystar Center operates two recovery houses located in Harrisburg with a capacity for 10 individuals (5 per house).
+Daystar Center’s recovery houses are closely monitored by Daystar staff.
+Our recovery houses provide a safe transition into the community for graduates of Daystar Center’s inpatient treatment program.
 Recovery house residents begin gaining independence through paying rent on a weekly basis, food budgeting, and maintaining a healthy living environment while continuing to balance their recovery and employment.

 Individual and Group Sessions